vermont42/ProgrammaticLayout/README.md

 The final implementation of this `UIViewController` subclass is similar to those of others you have seen, with a wrinkle.

-// 0: As you have experienced in IB-based development, the way to implement a `UIButton` tap using the IB approach is to control-drag from the `UIButton` in the storyboard to the `UIViewController` implementation.
+// 0: As you may have experienced, the way to implement a `UIButton` tap using the IB approach is to control-drag from the `UIButton` in the storyboard to the `UIViewController` implementation.
 This code shows the PL approach: add targets in code to the `UIButton`s and provide implementations for the selectors you specify.
 The approach is similar for other controls like `UISegmentedControl`.
 Here is an example from [Conjugar](https://github.com/vermont42/Conjugar/blob/master/Conjugar/BrowseVerbsVC.swift):

 ```
 override func loadView() {